Goshen College: Sustainability

-Small Group Housing
+Small Group Housing/Intentional Living Communities

-Small Group Housing (SGH) is an option for juniors and seniors on Goshen's campus.
-Started in the 1970s, SGH offers students the opportunity to live in a house arrangement, with common kitchen and living spaces.
-The purpose of SGH is for students to develop another living experience alternative to dormitory life.
-This same idea was carried out with the construction of the Apartments.
+Small Group Housing (SGH) and Intentional Living Communities (ILC) are housing options for juniors and seniors on Goshen's campus.
+Started in the 1970s, SGH/ILC offers students the opportunity to live in a house arrangement, with common kitchen and living spaces.
+The purpose of SGH/ILC is for students to develop another living experience alternative to dormitory life.
 Goshen College maintains that SGH living is a privilege, and students must apply as a group to live in a residence.
-An application board consisting of resident directors, spiritual life, and physical plant review all potential candidates in the spring for the next school year.
+An application board consisting of resident directors, spiritual life, and physical plant employees review all potential candidates in the spring for the next school year.
 Each group must create a housing plan, division of responsibility, show examples of volunteerism, and a commitment to better the Goshen campus, as well as resolve conflict.
 Other factors considered in the application process include house cumulative GPA, extracurricular involvement, median age of the group, and personal faculty recommendations.
 Houses are then rewarded to applying groups who exemplify high academic, moral, and volunteer efforts, based on objective and subjective review.

 Goshen College students have also lived in local housing not associated with the college.

 Satellite facilities

 Goshen College maintains Merry Lea Environmental Center in Indiana, and the J.N.
 Roth Marine Biology Station in Layton, Florida.

-Other properties maintained by Goshen College include: Brunk's Cabin, a retreat property complete with a sledding hill in Cass County, Michigan, Witmer Woods, a 13 acre arboretum with over 100 native Indiana species, and the adjacent property College Cabin (Reservoir Place), used for special events, along the Elkhart River and millrace.
+Other properties maintained by Goshen College include Witmer Woods, a 13 acre arboretum with over 100 native Indiana species, and the adjacent property College Cabin (Reservoir Place), used for special events, along the Elkhart River and Millrace.

+Beliefs

+Marriage

+In 2011, LGBT Christian students advocated for equal human rights in administrative policies.
+Goshen and Eastern Mennonite University in Harrisonburg, Virginia added sexual orientation to their anti-discrimination policy in July 2015, allowing the hiring of openly LGBT employees.
+This decision was criticized by member-universities of the Council for Christian Colleges and Universities (CCCU), prompting both universities to leave the organization in September 2015.